edgelesssys/marblerun/README.md

 ### Hello world

-We provide basic examples on how to build confidential apps with Marblerun:
+We provide basic examples on how to build confidential apps with MarbleRun:

 * See [helloworld](samples/helloworld) for an example in Go
 * See [helloc++](samples/helloc++) for an example in C++